a review of Shinobi

 We at Action Button Dot Net are unabashedly in love with games that have the will and the smarts to surge through the world via several hot mechanics, structured under the overarching Will of Design.
 Shinobi is one such game.
 Released in the earlier lifespan of the Playstation 2, during a brief period where it became fashionable to revive older titles or series that had gone M.I.A. — like Contra and Rygar — the game had a charm all its own.
 That it was more or less ignored could, perhaps, be attributed to things like the terrible American cover, depicting a blocky (read: in-game) model of Hotsuma, protagonist, against a moon.
 As conditions are met in-game, unlocking more artwork, it becomes readily apparent that Shinobi’s concept art was pretty great, and should’ve held a spot on the cover instead, as it did in Japan –- or that it should’ve just shown the moon, and had Hotsuma’s red scarf floating behind the logo.
 Partner this quietly vital point with a few other things: that the game wasn’t necessarily “filling a gap” (one may assume that Devil May Cry was still doing this, whatever this was) — that no large, or medium-sized, crowd was necessarily pining for a new Shinobi — that many reviewers and players had long been into the swing of behavior that was antagonistically foreign to the idea of challenge.

-To add another reason: Contra: Shattered Soldier, a game that still vaguely scares the living shit out of me, seemed to get by pretty well, thanks largely to the ball-twisting precedent set by its forbearers.
+To add another reason: Contra: Shattered Soldier, a game that still vaguely scares the living stuff out of me, seemed to get by pretty well, thanks largely to the ball-twisting precedent set by its forbearers.
 As proof of this, note how apathetic the welcoming party was for Neo Contra, the “easiest” (but most Awesome) Contra.
 Shinobi was, more or less, an anomaly, both within the context of contemporary game design and its own series.
 It is probably the most difficult Shinobi title, and it was criticized in a way inverse to that of Neo Contra, for, “in this day and age,” having the nerve to make you restart a stage after falling into a pit with the end of a stage in sight, et-cetera, et-cetera.
 Shinobi does not have a problem with its challenge.
 Throughout its entire running course, the game dashes a few steps away from the side of “frustration.”
 That it metaphorically dashes might not be so metaphoric, since, beginning at the second stage, the game locks itself and you under the pressure of momentum.
 Basically, you must DESTROY THEM ALL, or be destroyed yourself.

 The explanation is thus: Hotsuma’s sword, Akujiki, is a “living sword,” and, being “alive,” it requires sustenance.
 This comes by way of the consumption of souls.
 Each time an enemy dies, it yields red, comma-like soul-blobs, designated as “yin.”
 The trick, however, is that the sword – merely being alive — cannot distinguish between Good or Bad.
 It just wants to eat.
 And if players don’t kill enemies to feed their weapon, it’s content to start consuming Hotsuma’s own soul, indicated by a nautilus-like spiral of red shards.
 Once these run out, Hotsuma’s life — a circle of wavering will-o-wisps — begins to burn out, flame by flame.
 This is already interesting: that the symbiotic object you must wield is the thing maintaining so much of the game’s constant sense of dread and anticipation.
 To anyone already questioning the logic of this situation, and saying aloud to themselves, “Well, why doesn’t Hotsuma just use another sword?” — I don’t know!
 Who cares?
 I mean, there’s an early cutscene where the sword suddenly flies away from Hotsuma, and then dives back at him.
 There — we may assume that, if Hotsuma were to try to discard the sword, it would keep flying back to hunt him down before being subdued.
 This is, actually, kind of a hilarious mental image.
 Taken up, it could lead to an anti-ninja ninja game, where the objective is to outrun your ravenous, aerial sword.
 We could also assume that Akujiki is the only sword in the world capable of performing on the level required.
 This sounds more plausible and “noble,” so let us go with this idea.